A culinary education for the home kitchen — from fond to flame

 • Juice of 1/2 lime

-1. Blend mango, pineapple, banana, coconut milk, and lime juice until smooth.
+1. Blend all ingredients — mango, pineapple, banana, coconut milk, and lime juice — on high for 30–45 seconds until smooth and thick.

-2. Pour into glass.
-Top with shredded coconut.
+2. Pour into a glass and top with shredded coconut.
+Serve immediately.

 What You're Practicing